ajwills72/critical-thinking/docs/EvaluatingRiskInteractNotes.md

 throws is 0.5 x 0.5 = 0.25.

-Applying this to the Linda case study, let's say it's quite unlikely Linda is a bank teller (e.g. P = .05).
+Applying this to the Linda case study, let's say it's quite unlikely Linda is a shop assistant (e.g. P = .05).
 Let's also say it's quite likely that she is a feminist (e.g. P = .95).
-By the conjunction rule, the probability Linda is a feminist bank teller is .95 x .05 = .0475.
-This is lower than .05 (the probability that she is a bank teller).
+By the conjunction rule, the probability Linda is a feminist shop assistant is .95 x .05 = .0475.
+This is lower than .05 (the probability that she is a shop assistant).

 ### Shared birthdays

 Another example of errors concerning probability judgements is the _shared birthdays_ problem.
-The question is: "In a class of 30 children, what's the probability that there is a shared birthday in the class?".
+The question is: "In a class of 30 children, what's the probability that there is a shared birthday in the class?"
 You can assume birthdays are independent events, and that every date of birth is equally likely.